AndreiUlmeyda/oil/README.md

 * View a list of your (buku managed) bookmarks and their tags and titles in your terminal
 * While typing, have the list instantaneously filtered accordingly
 * After selecting one (hit Enter) or multiple bookmarks (read below), have them opened in your browser
-* Tag-Mode: After selecting the bookmarks, get prompted for a tag and have it applied to all of them.
+* Tag-Mode: After selecting the bookmarks, get prompted for a tag and have it applied to all of them
-* Title-Mode: After selecting the bookmarks, get prompted for a new title for each one.
+* Title-Mode: After selecting the bookmarks, get prompted for a new title for each one
-* Delete-Mode: After selecting the bookmarks, delete each one.
+* Delete-Mode: After selecting the bookmarks, delete each one
-* Add a URL from clipboard to your bookmarks.
+* Add a URL from clipboard to your bookmarks

 ## basic usage